-“I’m aware,” he said, trying to mask his exhaustion.
+“I’m aware, that I’m late” she said, trying to mask her exhaustion.
 “I stayed up too late.”

 “No kidding,” Sionis said with a chuckle.
 “Come on, you can dig some rows.”

 “What do you want me to call you?”
 Sionis asked as he walked him to an empty area of the farm.
-“I can’t just call you Loremaster all the time, but I didn’t want to be informal and start calling you Vestria if you didn’t care for it.”
+“I can’t just call you the Collector all the time, but I didn’t want to be informal and start calling you Vestria if you didn’t care for it.”

 “You are not great at this,” Sionis Sepher’s voice ripped him from his silent reverie.

-“I know,” he grumbled in response.
+“I know,” she grumbled in response.
 “Thanks for reminding me.”

 “Ouch.
 Sore subject?”